delassus/PathPlanning/README.md

 The path planner in this implementation uses two approaches simultaneously to avoid collisions.
 First a collision risk is evaluated with a cost function by the trajectory controller.
 Second a continuous monitoring of the positions of other car around us is conducted.
 Lanes that contain cars immediately behind or immediately in front of us are simply put on a no "change lane list".
 No trajectory ending on such lanes are computed until these lanes are free of traffic.

 # **How the trajectory is computed**
-First a start state and an end state are computed.
+First a start state and an end state are computed using Frenet coordinates s and d.
 The start state is where the car is and the end state is 80 meters in front of us.
 Using these two bounding conditions a bunch of trajectories are computed with random perturbations.
 Then a series of cost functions evaluate these trajectories for safety performance and passenger comfort.
 # 14 Cost functions